manubot/manubot/README.md

                     [--log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                     citekeys [citekeys ...]

-Retrieve bibliographic metadata for one or more citation keys.
+Generate bibliographic metadata in CSL JSON format for one or more citation keys.
+Optionally, render metadata into formatted references using Pandoc.
 Text outputs are UTF-8 encoded.

 positional arguments:
-  citekeys              One or more (space separated) citation keys to produce
+  citekeys              One or more (space separated) citation keys to
-                        CSL for.
+                        generate bibliographic metadata for.

 optional arguments:
   -h, --help            show this help message and exit